gosub2k/freeport/README.md

 - Forcing driver-pod restarts to re-register, rather than having the manager edit Kubernetes objects, would likely fix some `NodeGetInfo`-polling gaps (below).

 ## Detailed design

+### Volume storage

+Volumes are provisioned as sub directories of the first useable partition found by the manager component on USB drives that match the AllowedTopologies key of the storage class.

+### System components

 [CSI](https://kubernetes-csi.github.io/docs/) works roughly as follows.
 In the diagram, <span style="color:#4285F4">Kubernetes objects, RPCs, and containers provided by Kubernetes or related projects are BLUE</span>. <span style="color:#8a8a8a">Pieces this repo implements are WHITE</span>. <span style="color:#34A853">Things you add to use the driver are GREEN</span> — a StorageClass matching your USB drives' types, and a Pod with a [PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) using that StorageClass.
 (Not shown: the manager also runs as a DaemonSet and edits `CSINode` and PV objects.)